rasbot/bigfoot-sighting-generator/README.md

 * Generate new sightings, store them in a JSON file, separate them into sections < 240 characters, and tweet them.

-This project is based off a case study I did during the Galvanize Data Science bootcamp, which involved analyzing some data from this site.

 # Data Analysis

-The data web scraped from the site shows trends for how many sightings are reported for each month.
+The training data, which is around 5000 unique bigfoot sighting reports, were analyzed to see what kind of trends can be found.

+Since the sightings were reported having locations, dates, and seasons, first we look at sighting counts grouped by month for all sightings.

 <div align="center">
     <img src="images/month.png" width="700" height="auto"/>
     <p>Sighting counts for each month of the year.</p>
 </div>

-Sighting counts over the entire range of the website's reports, aggregated by year reflect an increasing trend, partially because the internet hasn't been around at the time of all the sightings, and ones reported from past years are fewer.
+Sighting counts over the entire range of the website's reports, grouped by year reflect an increasing trend, partially because the internet hasn't been around at the time of all the sightings, and ones reported from past years are fewer.

 <div align="center">
     <img src="images/year.png" width="700" height="auto"/>
     <p>Sighting counts for each year from 1950 to present.</p>
 </div>

 Seasonally, sightings are more frequent in the summer, and less in the winter due to the amount of outdoor activity each season has, as shown below.